 Q: Why did it take eighteen years to finish Green and Blue?

 DS: Several factors: lack of industry support, the increasing difficulty of working in our small London studio and frustration with the limitations of our pre-computer era equipment.
 With hindsight, I needed to take a break (though didn't realise it) after working non-stop in the studio all through the '80s.
 In the end, embracing computer technology, moving out of London to a house with good work space and the approaching deadline of concerts in March 2009 created the right combination of positive energy and urgency required to blast away the cobwebs.
 Thanks again to all of you for bearing with us during that time.

-Q: Can I add a link to your site and/or MySpace page on my web page?
+Q: Can I add a link to your site on my blog or web page?

 A: Of course, please feel free!
 You're also welcome to join us on Facebook.

 Q: Is there some way of finding scores of Dave's '70s bands' music?